MaxMcF/snakes_cafe/README.md

 You can then type in any of the menu items, which then adds them to your "meal".
 You can type "quit" at any time to exit out of the program.
 Typing any of the menu sections shows only that section of menu items.
-Typing "remove" followed by any item added to the menu will remove that item from your order
+Typing "remove" followed by any item added to the menu will remove that item from your order.
+The user can add a .csv file to their folder if they want to add an external menu.

 ## Change Log